Fitness & Wellbeing

 Research suggests that dance can also improve cognitive performance and reaction times, making it a useful treatment for a number of conditions, including arthritis, dementia, depression etc.

-The Benefits Doing Ballet
+The Benefits of doing Ballet

 When it comes to their kids, parents want them to have the best.
 Exposure to things like sports and the arts help them to become more well rounded young men and women.
 Have you thought about ballet?
 Kids are into all sorts of afterschool sports and other activities like piano and violin lessons.
 Dancing is a great medium for both girls and boys, and they can start young.